 Looking for the best things to do in Marina Bay Singapore?
 This guide will show you a list of the free and cheap Marina Bay attractions you shouldn’t miss during your visit!

-Exploring the Marina Bay could easily take a whole day since most of Singapore’s must-see attractions are packed within this area.
-From modern skyscrapers to green parks and spectacular light shows, a visit to the Marina Bay should definitely be added to your Singapore itinerary.
-And if you have a long layover in Singapore, you can easily cover all of these Marina Bay attractions under 12 hours!
+Exploring Marina Bay could easily take a whole day since most of Singapore’s must-see attractions are packed within this area.
+From modern skyscrapers to green parks and spectacular light shows, visiting some of the best Marina Bay attractions should definitely be added to your Singapore itinerary.

-Gardens by the Bay is an avatar-like wonderland and is among the best things to do in Marina Bay Singapore!
-With its massive Supertree Groves, Cloud Forest and Flower Dome, there is no shortage of things to see and do.
+Gardens by the Bay is an avatar-like wonderland and among the best things to do in Marina Bay Singapore!
+With its massive Supertree Groves, Cloud Forest, and Flower Dome, there is no shortage of things to see and do.

-Although the gardens are free to roam about, you can enjoy a bird’s eye view of the whole area from the suspended walkway for S$ 8 (US$ 5.80) for adults and S$ 5 (US$ 3.60) for children.
-Some of the free attractions in Gardens by the Bay include the Supertree groves, Sun Pavilion, Heritage Garden and Serene Garden.
+Although it’s free to roam around the Supertree Groves, you can enjoy a bird’s eye view of the whole area from the suspended walkway for S$ 8 (US$ 5.80) for adults and S$ 5 (US$ 3.60) for children.

-The Flower Dome and Cloud forest are two cooled conservatories which house hundreds of plants species and an indoor waterfall.
-Admission to both costs S$ 28 (US$ 20.20) for adults and S$ 15 (US$ 10.80) for children but you can actually get a discount if you book in advance on Klook (with an additional US$ 3.20 discount if you register via this link).
+Admission tickets to both Cloud Forest and Flower Dome cost S$ 28 (US$ 20.20) for adults and S$ 15 (US$ 10.80) for children but you can actually get a discount if you book in advance on Klook (with an additional US$ 3.20 discount if you register via this link).